“This case is the birth of law as applied to our digital future. Watch it as a spectator at your peril.”

 - Fourth Amendment privacy violations, warrantless seizures of internet traffic

-- Unprosecuted, unproven allegations of murder-for-hire used against Ross
+- Unprosecuted, unproven allegations of planning violence (now dismissed) used against Ross

 - Two corrupt federal investigators (now in prison) and more hidden from the jury